 When you first purchased your piano, the idea sounded like music to your ears.
-Whether you bought it for yourself with the hope to one day tickle the ivories like the next Mozart or your adult child left it behind when they flew the nest, the truth is that you’re currently stuck with a very large, very expensive dust collector and that is not a pretty sight for guests.
+Whether you bought it for yourself with the hope to one day tickle the ivories like the next Mozart or your adult child left it behind when they flew the nest, the truth is that you’re currently stuck with a very large, expensive dust collector and that is not a pretty sight for guests.

 No one wants to see a piano go to the landfill.
 It just seems like a waste of a beautifully crafted instrument.
-Instead, when it’s time to get rid of your old piano for good, there are plenty of options for donation – and even recycling.
+Instead, when it’s time to get rid of your old piano for good, there are plenty of options for a completely safe donation – and even piano recycling near you.

-Read on for some helpful tips and tricks for donating or recycling your piano, and how to spread joy through the gift of music with our different piano recycling ideas.
+Read on for some helpful tips and tricks for donating or recycling your piano, and how to spread joy through the wonderful gift of music with our different piano recycling ideas.

 Table of Contents